19 Good Snacks for Breastfeeding

 Yes, that’s what I said.
 No bake cookie dough bites blend sweet potatoes, garbanzo beans, peanut butter and maple syrup for the best homemade cookie dough bites that you freeze!

-Just take them out of the freezer and enjoy as a good snack for breastfeeding.
+Just take them out of the freezer and enjoy as an easy snack for breastfeeding moms.

 11. Overnight Oats